venpopov/chkptstanr/index.md

   **chkptstanr** thus allows for taking advantage of spot instances by enabling "interruptions" during model fitting.
 This can reduce the cost by 90 %.

+* **Stan** allows for fitting complex models.
+This often entails iteratively improving the model to ensure that the MCMC algorithm has converged.
+Typically this requires waiting until the model has *finished sampling*, and then assessing MCMC diagnostics (e.g., R-hat).

+  **chkptstanr** can be used to make iterative model building more
+  efficient, e.g., by having the ability to pause sampling and examine the model (e.g., convergence diagnostics), and then deciding to stop sampling or to continue on.

+* Computationally intensive models can sometimes take several days to finish up.
+When using a personal computer, this can take up all the computing resources.

+  **chkptstanr** can be used with scheduling, such that the model is fitted during certain windows (e.g., at night, weekends, etc.)

+* Those familiar with Bayesian methods will know all too well that a model can take longer than expected.
+This can be problematic when there is another task that needs to be completed, because one is faced with waiting it out or stopping the model (and loosing all of the progress).

+  **chkptstanr** makes it so that models can be conveniently stopped if need be, while not loosing any of the progress.